 New arrangements for governance of children and young people's health services in NSW

 The continual improvement of the quality and safety of health care provided in hospital and community settings is a common goal of patients, the community and health care professionals.
-NSW Kids and Families will develop a long term, statewide strategic plan bringing together key parties to build a shared plan to guide the best possible health services for children and young people across NSW.
+NSW Kids and Families guide the best possible health services for children and young people across NSW.

-NSW Kids and Families will have a Board chaired by The Hon Ron Phillips and have the following members: Clinical Professor David Bennett AO, Ms Ann Brassil, Mrs Christine Corby OAM, Dr Susie Piper, Professor Graham Vimpani AM and Emeritus Professor William Walters AM.
+NSW Kids and Families have a Board chaired by The Hon Ron Phillips and the following members: Clinical Professor David Bennett AO, Ms Ann Brassil, Mrs Christine Corby OAM, Dr Susie Piper, Professor Graham Vimpani AM, Christine Franks and Emeritus Professor William Walters AM.